jSchnitzer1/car-rental/README.md

 The assignment technical file is [here](https://github.com/jSchnitzer1/car-rental/blob/master/Assignment.pdf "Assignment file")

+## Dockerized
+The project is also dockerized at my dockerhub.
+You can pull the image using ``docker pull jschnitzer1/car-rental-api:latest``

+The **'Build & Run Docker Image'** section describes more....

 ## Requirements
 (Open) JDK 14

 Spring Boot 5

 Maven 3 (https://maven.apache.org/)

+Docker Engine

 An IDE (VS Code or IntelliJ)